MarcCoquand/Blog/site/posts/cardinality.md

 Our program specified three different colors; red, green and blue.
 `imImpossible` seems to be both blue and red at the same time.
 Should we represent it as purple?
 No, that was not in the specification.
 Our choice of representation for color has made it possible for _invalid data_ to exist.
-Our developers would have to be extra disciplined to ensure that `NaiveColor` does not introduce unintended bugs in the system.

-Now, how else might we have done it?
-By using Enums.
-Check out the following
+This is a potential source of bugs.

-representation:
+Now, how else might we have represented colors?
+By using Union types.
+Check out the following type

 ```
-type Color = Blue | Green | Red
+type GoodColor = Blue | Green | Red
 ```

-Now, representing a color that is both red and blue at the same time is impossible.
+With this type, representing a color that is both red and blue at the same time is impossible.
 By choosing a different data structure, we have made it impossible to create _invalid data_.
-The reason, why invalid data is impossible is because the enum's _cardinality_ matches the amount of valid values of the colors we are trying to represent.
+Why invalid data is impossible is because GoodColor's _cardinality_ matches the amount of valid values of the colors we are trying to represent.
 What is cardinality?
 Cardinality of a type is a measure of the amount of values of a type are possible.
 Color has three possible values:
 Blue, Green and Red.
-We say that `cardinality(Color)=3`.
+We therefore say that `cardinality(Color)=3`.

 Now what about `NaiveColor`, what cardinality does it have?
 Let us first look at the following type